ZhongyangMA/ZhongyangMA.github.io/_posts/2018-02-07-Elasticsearch-from-Concept-to-Actual-Deployment.md

 ### Java API

 The Java client communicates with Elasticsearch in port 9300 through TCP protocol.
 The nodes in a ES cluster communicate with each other also through port 9300.
 There are two kinds of clients:
 1. **Node Client:** It joins the cluster as a non-data node.
-It doesn't contain data, but it knows the data that are requested distributes at which nodes, and directs the requests to the right nodes.
+It doesn't store data, but it knows the place of the requested data and forwards the requests to the right nodes.
 2. **Transport Client:** It does not join the cluster, but simply gets one or more initial transport addresses and communicates with them in round robin fashion on each action.

 ### HTTP RESTful API